Murder Was the Case (Gucci Mane album)

 Murder Was the Case is the fifth studio album by American rapper Gucci Mane.
 It was released on May 5, 2009, through Big Cat Records with distribution via Tommy Boy Entertainment.
 Production was handled by DJ Speedy, Zaytoven, Melvin "Mel Man" Breeden and Marlon "Big Cat" Rowe, the latter two also served as executive producers.

 The album debuted at number 23 on the Billboard 200, making it Gucci Mane's third highest charting album at the time.
-Two singles were released off the album, the first being "Stoopid", which was released on January 13, 2009.
-The second single was "Runnin' Back", which was released on April 22, 2009.
-Both singles had the following versions of the songs: main, clean, instrumental, dirty and clean a cappellas.
+Three singles were released off the album, the first being "Murder For Fun" which was released on August 21, 2008.
+The second single was "Stoopid", which was released on January 22, 2009.
+The final single was "Runnin' Back", which was released on April 20, 2009.
+The "Stoopid" and "Runnin Back" singles had the following versions of the songs: main, clean, instrumental, dirty and clean a cappellas.
 The single versions of both songs are longer than on the album ("Runnin' Back" is 4:15 on the single and only 3:52 on the album).